lfarrell/DPLA-Search-Widget/readme.md

-An embeddable search widget to search the Digital Public Library of America collections.
+An embeddable widget to search the Digital Public Library of America collections.
 It's written in pure JavaScript and CSS.
 It has no external dependencies on libraries such as JQuery or Twitter Bootstrap.
 Simply add the following to your page: